Financial Samurai

-I believe the best holding period for real estate is forever.
+Overall, I believe the best holding period for real estate is forever.
+Don't sell your rental property if you don't have to.
 By not selling, real estate owners ride the unstoppable inflation wave, which has increased since the pandemic began.
-Inflation is running around 7%, which is pretty incredible.
+Inflation is still running around 3%, which is pretty incredible after being as high as 9% in mid-2022.
 Inflation helps boost rents and property prices.

 Further, by holding onto your real estate forever, you never have to pay any onerous commissions and long term capital gains tax.
 Selling commissions are still stubbornly high.
-But forever is a long time.
+Although after the National Association of Realtors and a couple brokerages were found guilty of real estate collusion, commission rates are finally coming down.

 10 years ago, I had the mindset of buying as many investment properties as possible.
 I wanted to generate enough rental income to never have to work a day job again.
 I was enamored with using other people’s money to buy a real asset that tended to appreciate in value over time.